duskmoon-dev/duskmoon-ui/packages/docs/src/routes/(routes)/blog/(posts)/nexus-dashboard-template/+page.md

 ## Every project needs a dashboard

-Nexus, built with DaisyUI, makes dashboard creation simple and efficient.
-It’s easy to customize, integrates smoothly, and saves you valuable time.
+Nexus, built with duskmoonUI, makes dashboard creation simple and efficient.
+It's easy to customize, integrates smoothly, and saves you valuable time.
 Try it today!

 We value your feedback!
 Share your thoughts by filling out the [feedback form](https://forms.gle/byxiWEUw6SM84AXA9)